Justin Bieber's coming to Minneapolis for U.S. Bank Stadium show | City Pages

 DOES HE EVEN REMEMBER US?!?!

 Yes, the new Minnesota Vikings' stadium went back-to-back with announcements about Axl Rose and Justin Bieber a couple hours apart.
-You'll take "temperamental and tattooed divas" for ...well,for however much Bieber tickets are selling.
+You'll take "temperamental and tattooed divas" for... well, for however much Bieber tickets are selling.
 Sales start Friday at 10:00 a.m.
-Central through the AEG Live website... unless you've got an American Express card, in which case they're availabel starting at 10:00 a.m. tomorrow (Tuesday) morning.
+Central through the AEG Live website... unless you've got an American Express card, in which case they're available starting at 10:00 a.m. tomorrow (Tuesday) morning.

 Comments